- American National and State Politics Emphasis

 - master’s thesis.

-Students must enroll for four hours’ credit in PSC 590 for one of the options listed above.
+Students must enroll in four hours of PSC 590 for one of the options listed above.
 Campus policy requires that students be enrolled in the master’s closure exercise each fall and spring semester after beginning their graduate closure exercise until that exercise is completed.
 For PSC students, this means that if the case study/thesis is not completed by the end of the initial four hours of enrollment in PSC 590, students must register for PSC 591 (zero credit hours, one billable hour) in all subsequent fall and spring semesters until the exercise is completed.